Contributors

 Should this extension use signed or unsigned types to represent fp16 and bf16 data?

-: This extension will use signed types to represent fp16 and bf16 data even though this is inconsistent with other extensions such as cl_intel_bfloat16 conversions.
+RESOLVED: This extension will use signed types to represent fp16 and bf16 data even though this is inconsistent with other extensions, such as thecl_intel_bfloat16_conversionsextension.
 This inconsistency may be addressed in a future extension or in a future version of this extension.
-Applications are encouraged to useas_type
+Applications are encouraged to useas_typeto reinterpret unsigned data as signed data as needed to use the functions added by this extension.